danielhrisca/asammdf/README.md

 - lz4 : to speed up the disk IO performance
 - python-dateutil : measurement start time handling

-optional dependencies needed for exports
+Optional dependencies needed for exports

 - h5py : for HDF5 export
 - hdf5storage : for Matlab v7.3 .mat export
 - pyarrow : for parquet export
 - scipy: for Matlab v4 and v5 .mat export

-other optional dependencies
+Other optional dependencies

 - PySide6 : for GUI tool
 - pyqtgraph : for GUI tool and Signal plotting